This page has paths:

 Stead, I. M. 1976.
 “The Roman Villa at Winterton.”
 Department of the Environment Archaeological Reports: Excavations at Winterton Roman Villa 9: 20-79.

 Stukeley, William.
 1883.
 The Family Memoirs of the Rev. William Stukeley, M.D., and the Antiquarian and Other Correspondence of William Stukeley, Roger & Samuel Gale, Etc. Vol. 2.
-London: Andrews and Co.
-Publications of the Surtees Society 76.
+London: Andrews & Co.